bertbesser/dvc-deps-management/blog-article.md

 All commands discussed from here on are also available in `/home/dvc/scripts/deps_management.sh` in the working environment.

 To enable DVC to access the playground project, recall that DVC needs to know its GitHub repository's URL.
-Also, cache data is located in an S3 bucket and read access to that bucket must be provided.
+Also, cache data is located in an S3 bucket remote and read access to that bucket must be provided.
 Configure your environment as follows:
 <pre>
 $$ export GIT_REPO=<your_playground_repo_url>